About Shih Tzu

 One of the most famous lap dogs around, the Shih Tzu is a forever faithful companion.
-As well, this dog is delightful, gentle and sweet natured; the Shih Tzu is fun-loving and spirited with a cheery disposition.
+On top of that, this dog is delightful, gentle, and sweet natured.
+The Shih Tzu is a fun-loving and spirited pup with a cheery disposition.
 This is an unbelievably loving and lovable pup that’s nearly impossible to resist.

 The Shih Tzu needs to be involved with its family.
-Put your pup on guard duty, as it is attuned to changes in the environment, such as strangers or visitors coming close to your home.
-Although this dog is friendly, don’t be surprised if it is a little shy with visitors at first.
-But don’t worry – soon everyone that comes into your home will be charmed by this small, yet mighty dog.
+Put your pooch on guard duty, as it is attuned to changes in the environment, such as strangers or visitors coming close to your home.
+Although this dog is friendly, don’t be surprised if it is a little shy around visitors at first.
+But don’t worry.
+Soon everyone that comes into your home will be charmed by this small, yet mighty dog.
 These little pups are huge crowdpleasers.

 Common Health Problems

 Since Shih Tzus have short snouts, the breed is prone to snoring and wheezing as well as other respiratory health issues.
 With its short legs and long backside, spinal disc conditions can also occur.
 Still, such health problems are more common and probable to appear with seniority.
 Eye problems are not uncommon, as its long hair gets in its eyes and causes eye infections from constant irritation.
 This can be prevented by keeping your Shih Tzu’s hair neatly trimmed.
 Actually, hair care will be one of the major responsibilities for every Shih Tzu owner.
 Failing to do so results in matted and tangled hair and plenty of other side issues.
 Don’t neglect your doggo and do regular trimmings in a grooming salon.

 Another good habit to get into is brushing your Shih Tzu’s teeth, as it will help with gum problems like periodontal disease.
 Other problems that can arise hip dysplasia and allergies to certain dyes in dog food, and because of it short snouts and long hair, this breed is prone to heat exhaustion.
 Make sure to schedule regular check ups with your vet (especially as your Shih Tzu inches into their elder years) so that any potential health issues can be identified and treated as early as possible.